Cal Raleigh Preview, Player Props: Mariners vs. Reds

 Cal Raleigh At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 126th, his on-base percentage ranks 112th, and he is 44th in the league in slugging.
+- He ranks 120th in batting average, 107th in on base percentage, and 43rd in slugging among the qualified batters in baseball.

-- Raleigh has reached base via a hit in 67 games this season (of 120 played), and had multiple hits in 25 of those games.
+- Raleigh has picked up a hit in 68 of 121 games this season, with multiple hits 26 times.

-- Raleigh has had at least one RBI in 31.7% of his games this season (38 of 120), with two or more RBI 17 times (14.2%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 38 games this year (31.4%), Raleigh has picked up an RBI, and in 17 of those games (14.0%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 50 of 120 games this year, and more than once 11 times.
+- In 50 of 121 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.